ViralBiyawala/Web-MHA/README.md

 ## About
-The Mental Health Awareness Project is a web application developed to promote mental well-being and provide resources for individuals facing mental health challenges.
+The MindCare is a web application developed to promote mental well-being and provide resources for individuals facing mental health challenges.
 It offers educational content, personalized recommendations, and a supportive community forum to facilitate discussion and support.

 ## Features
 - Quizzes to assess mental health status